 More crushed red pepper or other fresh chili paste like Sambal Oelek if you like spicy meatballs

-I wear nitrile gloves while making this because I like to really get in the mix and make sure it's all homogeneous before making the giant meatball into tiny meatballs.
+I wear nitrile gloves while making this because I like to really get in the mix and make sure it's all homogeneous before making the giant meatball into tiny meatballs, but I hate getting raw meat on my bare hands.

 |The cheese stands alone... sort of.|